-Marine power is a great clean energy source considering over 70 percent of our Earth is covered with water.
+Marine power is a great green energy source considering over 70 percent of our Earth is covered with water.
 Yet, it is still not a popular renewable option for energy given the other options at hand – especially when it comes to solar power.

-Bioenergy is created by burning organic matter, known as biomass, such as: wood, crops, algae, landfill gas, alcohol fuels, and even garbage.
+Bioenergy is created by burning organic matter, known as biomass, such as: wood, crops, algae, landfill and natural gas, alcohol fuels, and even garbage.
 Liquid manure, plant silage, or wood chips, for instance, can be burned in a plant or other facility that has the technology to make power.

 Bioenergy is often used by individual farms and the like, however, is also found being used in rural villages.
 Germany is one country that has biomass-heated villages.

 While bioenergy does release carbon emissions, experts a part of the EU and UN deem bioenergy as clean energy.
 While whether or not it is truly clean is debatable, this type of energy is in fact renewable and quite diversified considering the variety of input materials that can be used.